humanitec/terraform-provider-humanitec/docs/resources/environment_type_user.md

 page_title: "humanitec_environment_type_user Resource - terraform-provider-humanitec"
 subcategory: ""
 description: |-
-  Resource Environment Type User holds the mapping of role to user for an environment type.
+  Resource Environment Type User holds the mapping of role to user or group for an environment type.
 ---

 # humanitec_environment_type_user (Resource)

-Resource Environment Type User holds the mapping of role to user for an environment type.
+Resource Environment Type User holds the mapping of role to user or group for an environment type.

 ## Example Usage